smithoss/gonymizer/CONTRIBUTING.md

 Some simple rules to ensure quick merge:

  - clearly point to the issue(s) you want to fix in your PR comment (e.g., `closes #12345`)
- - prefer multiple (smaller) PRs addressing individual issues over a big one trying to address multiple issues at once
+ - prefer multiple (smaller) PRs addressing individual issues over a big one trying to address multiple issues at once.
+The only exception here is large features that create more code than the change.
+Larger diffs with discriptive comments
  - if you need to amend your PR following comments, please squash instead of adding more commits
  - if fixing a bug or adding a feature, please add or update the relevant `CHANGELOG.md` entry with your pull request number and a description of the change